apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 Integration testing can not offer conditional, configuration based module composition.
 This is because:

- - Integration test don't rely on Main classes but on GuiceJamesServer class with similar guice modules
+ - Integration tests don't rely on Main classes but on GuiceJamesServer class with similar guice modules
  - Overriding a configuration file within a same maven module is painful

 As a consequence, we should define statically the modules an integration test needs to run.
 Configuration defined Guice